anonymous-project-account/triple/README.md

 <img src="ADT_architecture.jpg" width="600" alt="Overview of robotic arms’ digital twins architecture realized with Microsoft Azure" title="Overview of robotic arms’ digital twins architecture realized with Microsoft Azure"/>

 # Models
-Azure Digital Twins provide ability to define vocabulary for building twin graph.
+Azure Digital Twins provide the ability to define vocabulary for building twin graph.
 This capability is provided through user-provided [models](https://learn.microsoft.com/en-us/azure/digital-twins/concepts-models).
 Azure Digital Twins models are represented in the JSON-LD-based [Digital Twin Definition Language (DTDL)](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.vscode-dtdl).
-We created two models, one related to robotic arm interface (RoboticArmInterface.json), another defines the temperature sensor (TemperatureSensor.json).
+We created two models, one related to robotic arm interface (RoboticArmInterface.json), and another defines the temperature sensor (TemperatureSensor.json).

 # Simulators
 We use a simulator approach to generate and simulate data from two temperature sensors without having the need to configure and manage physical IoT devices.
 The simulator includes the temperature sensor configurations, robotic arm telemetry, and provides the authentication settings to connect with Azure IoT Hub.

-We created two simulators for two robotic arms to simultanesouly generate temperature data from both robotic arms.
-Navigate to **simulators/RoboticArm_01** and **simulators/RoboticArm_02** directories in two different terminals and execute ```dotnet run``` commad to start simulators.
-The simulators will generate data for two temperator sensors is json format and send it to the ingestor.
+We created two simulators for two robotic arms to simultaneously generate temperature data from both robotic arms.
+Navigate to **simulators/RoboticArm_01** and **simulators/RoboticArm_02** directories in two different terminals and execute ```dotnet run``` command to start simulators.
+The simulators will generate data for two temperature sensors in JSON format and send it to the ingestor.
 ```json
 {
     "id":"RA01_Temperature_Sensor_01",